codesnail/CarND-AdvancedLaneFinding/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-This is implemented in class RoadFrame.highlightLane() method.
+The code to highlight the lane area is implemented in class RoadFrame.highlightLane() method.
 An example of this can be seen below:

 ![alt text][image6]